Harsh19-M/Sales-Insight/README.md

    - Identified duplicate transactions and multi-currency inconsistencies.
    - Calculated top / bottom 5 markets by total revenue.

-These queries formed the foundation for modeling and dashboarding later in Power BI, ensuring accurate metrics validation and clean relationships between dimension and fact tables.
+The SQL Queries formed the foundation for modeling and dashboarding later in Power BI, ensuring accurate metrics validation and clean relationships between dimension and fact tables.

 <details> <summary><b>Key SQL Queries & Insights (Click to Expand)</b></summary>
 Used SQL to explore and extract sales insights from AtliQ Hardware’s sales database, consisting of **5 tables**: